xinzhan/core-services.en/help/interface/marketing-cloud-interface.md

 ## July 19, 2018 {#section_EBB549EBABB7480884A180237ADCCD02}

-Fixes and improvements for July, 2018.
+Fixes and improvements for July  2018.

 * Deployed a back-end capability to control asset sharing between Marketing Cloud-to-AEM and Marketing Cloud-to-Creative Cloud.
 (CORE-14386)
 * Fixed an issue that blocked provisioning of new tenants on some environments.
 (CORE-15509)